marksteve/nerdchat/README.md

 It's dead simple to use:

-* Go to nerdchat.
+1. Go to NerdChat.
-* Enter your name.
+2. Enter your name.
-* Share the link with your chatmate.
+3. Share the link with your chatmate.
-* You're now nerdchatting!
+4. You're now nerdchatting!

 The button beside the input box toggles chat and code mode.
 When in code mode, press shift + enter to send.